Dai411/GMT_tools/README.md

 ```
 .xyz is kind of point cloud file, with three colombs which are X, Y, and Z. The X, Y, and Z are normally as
 longitude, latitude and elevation.
 X and Y can also be the corrdinate as horizontal and vertical.
 The colombs
 are seperated by splace or TAB.
 To plot the .xyz file with the GMT, a grid file (.grd) is the prerequisite.
+The .grd file can be generated with the *gmt grdgradient*.

 ```